 Ingredients

-- 1 pound pasta, any short, chunky shape
+- 1 pound pasta, any short chunky shape (twists are ideal)

 - 1 tablespoon olive oil or vegan butter